729 Pemberton Rd

 ORIGINAL OCCUPANTS:

-In 1880 Edward entered the hardware business, first on Yates St with Alfred Fellows, who had opened the business with his brother Arthur in 1859, and took as a partner Francis Roscoe (1490 Fairfield Rd, Fairfield) in 1862.
-When the Fellows returned to England, Edward established E.G. Prior Co, now 606-614 Johnson St/ 1401 Government St, Downtown.
-After Edward’s death, the firm continued to grow, and in 1928, became McLennan, McFeeley & Prior, for decades the largest hardware company in BC.
-The building now houses Mountain Equipment Co-op at 1400-1480 Government St, Downtown.
+In 1880 Prior entered the hardware business, first on Yates St with Alfred Fellows, who had opened the business with his brother Arthur (633 Government St) in 1859, then partnered with Francis Roscoe (Ross Bay Villa, 1490 Fairfield Rd) in 1862.
+When the Fellows returned to ENG, Prior established E.G. Prior Co, now 606-614 Johnson St (Downtown).
+After Prior’s death, the firm continued to grow and in 1928 became McLennan, McFeeley & Prior, “Mac & Mac” (Robert Purvis McLennan, 260 Gorge Rd E), for decades the largest hardware company in BC.
+The building now houses Mountain Equipment Co-op (MEC) at 1400-1480 Government St (Downtown).

-Col. Prior’s military career began in 1874 when he joined the Rifle Co in Nanaimo.
-He commanded Victoria’s Fifth Regiment, Canadian Artillery in 1888-96.
+Col. Prior’s military career began in 1874 when he joined the Rifle Company at Nanaimo, and on removing to Victoria, joined the old No. 4 Co, BC Garrison Artillery.
+He commanded the 5th Regiment, Canadian Artillery in 1888-96.
 In 1886 Edward Prior was elected MLA for Victoria.
-Two years later he resigned and entered federal politics.
-He was a Conservative MP for Victoria during the 1890s, and was appointed Minister of Inland Revenue.
-He was Minister of Mines in 1902-3, and was appointed Premier of BC for six months during this period.
-He was BC’s Lieutenant Governor from 1919 until his death in 1920.
+His political career began with his election in 1886 as MLA for Victoria.
+He resigned in 1888 and ran federally becoming Conservative MP for the city until 1902.
+In 1895 he entered Cabinet as Comptroller of Inland Revenue.
+He was Minister of Mines from 1902-1903 and appointed Premier of the Province from Nov 1902-May 1903.
+He was BC’s Lt-Gov from 1919 until his death in 1920.

 OTHER OCCUPANTS:

-1931-74: William Lloyd Morgan (1894-1974) and Mary Ellen (née O’Brien, b.
+1931-74: William Lloyd Morgan (b.
+Oakesdale, WA, USA 1894-1974) and Mary Ellen (née O’Brien, b.
 Spokane, WA 1896-1969).
-Mary came to Victoria at a young age, and attended St. Ann’s Academy (835 Humboldt St, Fairfield), Victoria High School (1260 Grant St, Fernwood), and the old Provincial Normal School in Saanich.
-She taught for a year at Willows School, then in 1917 married William, from a prominent Spokane family.
-During the 1930s she organized and wrote plays for the Priory Players and helped organize the Victoria Operatic Society.
-She was a founding member of the Craigdarroch Castle Preservation Society in 1959.
-Supporters of the Multiple Sclerosis Society, she and her husband opened their gardens to the physically challenged.
+Mary came to Victoria at a young age, and attended St. Ann’s Academy (835 Humboldt St), Victoria High School (1260 Grant St), and Provincial Normal School in Saanich.
+She taught for a year at Willows School, then in 1917 married William.
+During the 1930s she organized and wrote plays for the Priory Players and helped organize Victoria Operatic Society.
+She was a founding member of Craigdarroch Castle Preservation Society in 1959.
+Supporters of Multiple Sclerosis Society, she and her husband opened their gardens to the physically challenged and to YMCA for Tea & Linen Showers.
 During WWII Mary ran The Priory as a guesthouse.
 William sat on Victoria City Council for 10 years, chairing the finance committee.
-He and his wife were proprietors of a fuel company for many years.
-He lived at The Priory until his death..
+He and his wife were proprietors of W.L.
+Morgan Fuel Co for many years.
+William lived at The Priory until his death.